pkarsy/rfboot/README.md

 # rfboot

-# Importand note : As time passes, the limitations of this software become more and more apparent.
-Only atmega328+cc1101+makefile(no platformio).
-If you are interested on OTA programming consider using other solutions like the excellent [esp-link](https://github.com/jeelabs/esp-link)
+# Importand note : As time passes, the limitations of rfboot become more and more obvious.
+Only atmega328 with cc1101 is supported and no itegration with platformio.
+If you are interested on OTA updates consider using another programmer like the excellent [esp-link](https://github.com/jeelabs/esp-link)

 Atmega328p Bootloader for wireless (OTA) code uploads, using the CC1101 RF chip.

-Rfboot is very reliable.
-I use it for all my projects, even those without any need for RF connectivity, because I can work with dozens of projects in parallel without any need to swap serial cables.
-There are very few failed uploads (less than 1% in my tests), and fixed immediately with a second upload.</br>
-Special care is taken (while rfboot is evolving) that all older rfboot installations are compatible with the newest uploading tool.</br>

 Included :